Andu7789/Jobsite/ReadMe.md

   * Search Input Bars with Search button -
     * User can enter a keyword and the page will provide a selection of possible job titles or the user can continue to enter their keyword
     * User can start to type a location and the page will provide a selection of possible locations utilising Google APIs
-    * Once user has completed the search bars, they click on 'Search' button and this will take them to the Jobs page and any matching jobs will be dispalyed
+    * Once user has completed the search bars, they click on 'Search' button and this will take them to the Jobs page and any matching jobs will be displayed
   * Links
-    * Full time jobs and Part time jobs - if selected the user will be taken to the jobs page and corresponding jobs will be dispalyed
+    * Full time jobs and Part time jobs - if selected the user will be taken to the jobs page and corresponding jobs will be displayed
-    * IT, Health care, Engineering, Teaching and Sales Jobs - if selected the user will be taken to the jobs page and corresponding jobs will be dispalyed
+    * IT, Health care, Engineering, Teaching and Sales Jobs - if selected the user will be taken to the jobs page and corresponding jobs will be displayed

 #### Home Page Browse jobs by area Section
   <img src="Assets/Screenshots/Browse jobs by area - Home page.png" alt="Browse jobs by area - Home page">

   * Large buttons
-    * These are used to serach by a large city and when clicked will take the user to the jobs Page and display all jobs types for the selected city
+    * These are used to search by a large city and when clicked will take the user to the jobs Page and display all job types for the selected city

   * Links
     * These are broken down to smaller areas and again when clicked will take the user to the jobs Page and display all jobs types for the selected city